AUTManLab/HumanoidBodyDetection/README.md

 This is the code for the paper

-Humanoid Robot Detection using Deep Learning: A Speed-Accuracy Trade-off Mohammad Javadi*, Sina Mokhtarzadeh*, Sajad Azami*, Soroush Sadeghnejad, (* equal contribution)
+Humanoid Robot Detection using Deep Learning: A Speed-Accuracy Trade-off Mohammad Javadi*, Sina Mokhtarzadeh*, Sajad Azami*, Soroush Sadeghnejad

+(* equal contribution)
 Submitted to RoboCup 2017 Symposium, Nagoya, Japan